KrankMcCannon/ge-svi-ecommerce/README.md

 1. **Main Application**: The API for handling e-commerce functionalities.
 2. **Microservice**: A RabbitMQ-driven microservice for processing asynchronous tasks (e.g., sending emails).

 This guide will walk you through how to set up and run the project locally using **Docker** and **Docker Compose**.
-No deep knowledge of Docker is required—just follow the steps, and you'll have everything running smoothly!
+No deep knowledge of Docker is required, just follow the steps, and you'll have everything running smoothly!

 ---